12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Searching very deep directory structures can be slow; try using **Max Depth**.
   - Use **Exclude Folders** effectively (e.g., `node_modules`, build output folders, backup folders).
 - **UI Glitches / Freezes:** Try restarting the application.
 If the problem persists, report it.
+- **Export Fails:** Ensure you have write permissions for the location where you are trying to save the file.
+Check for error messages displayed by the application.

 ## Feedback and Support